vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-typography.md

 ### Using store theme CSS files

 1. Open your store theme directory using a code editor of your preference.
-2. Create a folder called `Fonts` in the `Assets` folder.
+2. Create a folder called `fonts` in the `assets` folder.
-3. Upload in the file the desired fonts using the Assets builder](https://vtex.io/docs/recipes/development/using-the-assets-builder/).
+3. Upload in the desired unzipped font's files within this folder using the [Assets builder](https://vtex.io/docs/recipes/development/using-the-assets-builder/).

 <div class="alert alert-warning">
 The font family file must be uploaded in the following file extensions: <code>.ttf</code> or <code>.woff</code>.